moodlebox/moodlebox.net/content/en/help/support-the-moodlebox-project.md

   - en/donate

 ---
-The project MoodleBox tries to meet the needs of users without requiring any financial compensation.
-However, the development and maintenance of the MoodleBox, the building of the disk image, the writing of the documentation and its hosting on a web site are not free.

-A contribution allows to participate in the costs for the hosting of the website.
-It boosts and increases the motivation to continue the work on the project MoodleBox.
+The MoodleBox project is a non-profit, spare time project.
+Your donation will help fund the equipment needed to develop the MoodleBox and host its documentation.

+### Make a donation to support MoodleBox

+{{< donationform >}}

+### Where does your money go?

 From September 2016 to October 14, 2018, the project MoodleBox collected 451€ in donations.
 This amount enabled the payment of some hardware and the subscription fees for the domain names: moodlebox.net, moodlebox.org, moodlebox.me, moodlebox.fr, moodlebox.de and moodlebox.ch, as well as the web hosting subscription for just over one year.

-### Make a donation to support MoodleBox

-{{< donationform >}}

 ### Support MoodleBox another way